-The Power Of The Holy Rosary, Full of Mystery!
+The Secret and Power Of The Holy Rosary: Full of Mystery!

-I remember in my earlier years when my childhood friends and I would pass around slum books (a.k.a. “slam book” or a “notebook” ) for it to be filled up and answered among friends.
+I remember my childhood friends and I would pass around slum books (a.k.a. “slam book” or a “notebook” ) among us friends, for it to be filled up and answered.
 Does anyone of you remember this?
-For sure, millenials are still aware of this but the Generation Z may not.
-The said slum book, which is actually a notebook or a makeshift one, contains both profile and personal questions, one of which is: “What is Love? or How do you define Love?”.
+For sure, the Gen Z may not be aware of this because they’re into tech gadgets, internet and social media – the virtual world, so to speak!
+The said slum book, which is actually a specialized notebook or a makeshift one, contains both profile and personal questions, the most requested of which was: “What is Love? or How do you define Love?”.
 I recalled that one of the bestselling responses to the said query was: “Love is like a Rosary that is full of mystery”!
-Of course, as young girls then, we wouldn’t really know the deeper meaning and the rationale behind the said definition as we neither have any idea nor prior knowledge of what is it all about.
-But what we’ve learned from our religious nuns who normally were the religion teachers and catechists then was that the prayer of the Holy Rosary is composed of many mysteries and is one of the devotions to the Blessed Virgin Mary.
+Of course, as young girls then, we wouldn’t really know the deeper meaning and the rationale behind the said definition, we thought that was a cool “canned” response – the words rhyme and we love it!
+But what we’ve learned from the religious nuns who normally were the religion teachers and catechists then was that the prayer of the Holy Rosary is composed of many mysteries and is one of the devotions to the Blessed Virgin Mary.

-Like Love, the Holy Rosary prayer is indeed full of love and mysteries literally and figuratively!
-The said prayer is composed, principally and in substance, of four major “mysteries” (Joyful, Sorrowful, Glorious and Luminous) involving the life, passion, death, resurrection and glory of Jesus Christ.
+Like “Love” as defined earlier, the Holy Rosary prayer is indeed full of love and mysteries literally and figuratively!
+The said prayer is composed of four major “mysteries” (Joyful, Sorrowful, Glorious and Luminous) involving the life, passion, death, resurrection and glory of Jesus Christ.
 It is basically a summary of our Catholic doctrine embodying the fundamental mysteries of our faith and the story behind God’s love for all of us.
 The Holy Rosary also encompasses the 6 Liturgical Seasons of the Catholic Church from Advent, Christmas, Lent, Triduum, Easter to Ordinary Time.
 That is the reason why the Blessed Mother, in most of her apparitions, encouraged everyone to pray the Holy Rosary.
 It is a very powerful prayer containing Christ’s prayer (Our Father) and the Angelic Salutation (Hail Mary) that even our present and previous Holy Fathers acknowledged this and it has become their favorite prayer after the Holy Eucharist (Mass) and the Liturgy of the Hours.
 Pope Francis, himself, said that the Holy Rosary “sustains us in the battle against the evil one and his accomplices”.

-Please allow me to reminisce about my mother, once again, because she truly influenced us on this matter.
-My mother was a devotee of the Holy Rosary.
-She would say the prayer devotedly including the Litany to the Blessed Mother and all of her children learned the prayer from her.
-She instilled in us her beliefs about the wonderful promises of Our Lady to all Christians who recite the Holy Rosary.
-My mother would want us to avail of the said promises too.
+Please allow me to reminisce about my mother because she truly influenced us on this matter.
+My mother was a devotee of Our Lady and the Holy Rosary.
+She would say the prayer devotedly including the Litany to the Blessed Virgin Mary.
+All of her children learned the prayer from her.
+She instilled in us her beliefs about the wonderful promises of Our Lady to those who recite the Holy Rosary because she would want us to avail of the said promises too.
 Among others, the said promises of our Blessed Mother, are as follows:

 Aren’t the aforesaid promises amazing?
 Who would not want to avail some, if not all of the said promises?
-The modern world today which is being devastated by COVID-19 pandemic is in dire need of prayer and meditation.
-We need prayers for healing of our land and for all of us, for an end of this pandemic, for world peace and unity, for conversion of sinners and for the youth.
+The modern world today is still being devastated by COVID-19 pandemic and it is in dire need of prayer and meditation.
+We need prayers for healing of our land and for all of us, for the end of this pandemic, for world peace and unity, for conversion of sinners and especially for the youth.
 It will be recalled that Saint John Paul II encouraged the youth to pray the Holy Rosary particularly “in public without shame”.
 He further suggested that everyone, even if alone, can recite the Rosary while going to work, school, at home or in any places.

 Our Lady of the Most Holy Rosary, Pray for us.